KHard2Bme/Quantitative-Analysis-of-The-Stock-Market/README.md

 The above plot displays the time series of the closing prices for each stock (MCD, SBUX, CMG, YUM, DRI) over a one year observed period.
-Let us next take a closer look at each stock individually so we can make an accurate reading.
+Let us next take a closer look at each stock individually so we can make a more precise reading.

 ![MCD_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/e2d145c4-b398-41cc-8cb5-844e0834db94)